 Trigger Warning Animal Abuse, Domestic Abuse, Domestic Violence, Child Abuse × Dismiss alert The man I met in college was supposed to be the man of my future happiness but I was wrong.
 In the first that we were dating, he was an amazing man.
 He cared deeply for everything I needed and was very spontaneous and romantic.
 I was constantly swept off my feet.
 After the year had past we decided to move in together which was exciting and incredible.
 We worked as a team to make our place our home.
 He eventually got me a dog that I adored

 I was born in 1948, a front edge baby boomer, a product of location, times, religion, and multi-level abuse.
-I’m 2nd oldest of 7with oldest child responsibilities due to the actual oldest having handicaps.
-No dating, no friends, working away from home since age 11, not allowed to own any of my pay.
+I’m 2nd oldest of 7 with oldest child responsibilities due to the actual oldest having handicaps.
+I wasn’t allowed to date, no friends, worked away from home since age 11, not allowed to own any of my pay.
 My goals in life were to serve out my prison sentence of a childhood and to continue growing in service to God.
-Educated in private Catholic school to become a translator for the UN, although no one actually ever considered my own interests – music and theater, I
+Educated in private Catholic school to become a translator for the UN, although no one actually ever considered my own interests

 We met freshman year of high school.
 She was way out of my league and I never dreamed she would give me the time of day.
 She initially dated my friend which lead to us talking and texting.
 Then one day she just texted me that she loved me randomly.
 I was shocked and over the moon about it.
 Her and my friend were never serious and I don’t think they even kissed so I didn’t feel too bad.
 She broke up with him and we started dating.
 In the beginning like so many that fall in love we were